emilioMaddalena/causal-inference-studies/markdowns/software_packages.md

 ### DoWhy

-[DoWhy](https://github.com/py-why/dowhy) is a python package developed by Microsoft.
+[DoWhy](https://github.com/py-why/dowhy) is developed by Microsoft.
 With it, you can:

 - **Define causal graphs**: create DAGs, stating your assumptions.
 DoWhy does not perform any causal discovery, i.e., no graph learning from data.
 - **Perform identification**: given a DAG and a list of observed variables (but no data), answer the question "can I, and if yes how, compute a causal effect?".